sagemath/trac_to_gh/Issue 3042.md

 # Issue 3042: [with patch; do not review yet] cyclolinalg -- make a new type for cyclotomic linear algebra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3042

 Original creator: was